Shopify/polaris/.changeset/heavy-pumpkins-rush.md

 '@shopify/polaris': patch
 ---

-Fix regression where sticky header column widths are incorrect after bulk selection in IndexTable.
+Fixed regression where sticky header column widths were incorrectly resized after bulk selection in the `IndexTable`.